A young man sits in a coffee shop on his laptop.

 Credit Score vs. Credit Report

-Key points about: credit score vs. credit report
+Key points about: What is a credit score vs. credit report

 1. Your credit report is a summary of your credit history, and your credit score is a three-digit number derived from the information on your credit report.